RobbeDHondt/Kelvin-Helmholtz-CMfAA/SimCode/SimReport.md

 ### Grid refinement

 It is possible to do the refinement according to the vorticity.
-Now it is only based on the four (or three if we turn of energy equations) default variables, which is 'rho', 'v' (two dimensions) and 'p'.
+Now it is only based on the four (or three if we turn off energy equations) default variables, which is 'rho', 'v' (two dimensions) and 'p'.

 ### Visualisation